Heritage Plaza: History

 In 2005, Goddard Investment Group acquired the building.
 During that year, over 700000 sqft in the building was unoccupied.
-In 2006, EOG Resources announced that it will move from 3 Allen Center to Heritage Plaza.
+In 2006, EOG Resources announced that it would move from 3 Allen Center to Heritage Plaza.
 The firm had signed a 15-year lease for 200000 sqft and planned to move around 400 employees.
 The firm, scheduled to move in early 2007, became the largest tenant in the building at the time.

 In early 2007, Deloitte & Touche USA L.L.P. executed a lease to occupy 300000 sqft as part of a 12-year, 10-floor lease with options to increase that space, if needed.
 The new lease consolidated staff from three Houston sites to one downtown location, making Deloitte the largest tenant in Heritage Plaza.

 Design

 Heritage Plaza is well known because of its central location in the central business district skyline, and for the stepped granite feature located on the top of the building that resembles a Mayan pyramid.
 This feature was inspired by the architect's visit to the Mexican Yucatán Peninsula.
 The crown of the building is also said to resemble an image of a bald eagle spreading its wings.

 The interior lobby of Heritage Plaza was also designed with Mexican influences.
 The lower levels of the building, which contain a large food court, contain a distinctive multi-level marble waterfall that falls from the lobby.

 Heritage Plaza is one of the few skyscrapers in downtown Houston that is not directly connected to the extensive Houston tunnel network.
 It is, however, connected to the DoubleTree Hotel Houston-Allen Center through a skyway.